Naman-Pal/SIHMON/ceng355wk01proposal.md

 naman.pal@humber.ca

-####  For each individual student state whether they have a complete parts kit, a multimeter, what development platform they have, what sensors/effectors they have along with system Requirements (List what sensors/effectors are to do), functionalty of prototype/describe any unsoldered connections.
+####  For each individual student state whether they have a complete parts kit, a multimeter, what development platform they have, what sensors/effectors they have along with system Requirements (List what sensors/effectors are to do), functionality of prototype/describe any unsoldered connections.
 Student One: Naman Pal (Manager)
 - [x] Complete parts kit
 - [ ] Multimeter